darealshinji/gendlopen/src/templates/README.md

-See `gendlopen help --custom-template` for information about the template format.
+See `gendlopen -full-help` for information about the template format.